rclone/rclone/docs/content/commands/rclone_mount.md

 Caching](#file-caching) section for more info.

-The bucket based remotes (eg Swift, S3, Google Compute Storage, B2, Hubic) won't work from the root - you will need to specify a bucket, or a path within the bucket.
-So `swift:` won't work whereas `swift:bucket` will as will `swift:bucket/path`.
-None of these support the concept of directories, so empty directories will have a tendency to disappear once they fall out of the directory cache.
+The bucket based remotes (eg Swift, S3, Google Compute Storage, B2, Hubic) do not support the concept of empty directories, so empty directories will have a tendency to disappear once they fall out of the directory cache.